— Free UK Property Tool —

 Total Cash Invested = Deposit + SDLT + Legal + Refurb

 Annualised ROI allows fair comparison between flips of different durations.
 A 15% return on a 3-month flip annualises to 74% — far stronger than a 25% return on an 18-month project at 18% annualised.
+Compare against BTL cash-on-cash ROI to decide which strategy suits the property.
+HMO vs BTL

 Sources: HMRC SDLT guidance (October 2024 rates) · HMRC Capital Gains Tax rates (April 2024) · Finance Act 2003 (SDLT) · HMRC Business Income Manual BIM60000 (property trading)